Rothman Institute Cartilage Restoration Center of Excellence

 Some small, partial thickness cartilage injuries, that don’t cause mechanical symptoms, can be treated without surgery.
 Non-operative treatment initially focuses on RICE (Rest, Ice, Compression, and Elevation) for the first 72 hours to decrease pain and swelling.
 Then physical therapy is initiated to regain full motion and improve the strength and flexibility of the muscles that stabilize the knee joint.
 Sometimes a series of weekly injections can also be given into the knee joint to promote recovery.
 They are called Hyaluronates, and there is evidence that they may naturally decrease pain and inflammation and possibly nourish and protect the cartilage.

-Surgery is indicated if non-operative treatment fails, if there is mechanical symptoms, or if the cartilage injury is of significant size and is partially or completely detached.
+Surgery is indicated if non-operative treatment fails, if there are mechanical symptoms, or if the cartilage injury is of significant size and is partially or completely detached.
 Sometimes if a large piece of cartilage is detached which has bone attached to it, it can be put back in its place with small absorbable screws or nails.
 Otherwise there are 4 main types of surgery to treat cartilage injuries: Chondroplasty/Debridement, Microfracture/Marrow Stimulating Procedure, ACI (Autologous Chondrocyte Implantation), and Osteochondral Transplant.

 This procedure is usually indicated for partially damaged cartilage.
 This is done arthroscopically, where special instruments are used to smooth out any rough areas and remove any loose pieces of damaged cartilage.